 The work of Saichō was continued by his successors, especially Ennin, Enchin and Ryōgen who further assimilated Esoteric Practice to Tendai.
 In the 10th century, Genshin, a disciple of Ryōgen, promoted devotion to Amida Buddha and the doctrine of original enlightenment.

-Through our teachers, we belong to the Sanmon-ha lineage of Tendai.
-This line comes from Ennin and Ryōgen and is the branch that currently resides in Enryaku-ji on Mount Hiei.
+Our venerable teachers belong to the Sanmon-ha lineage of Tendai.
+This line comes from Ennin and Ryōgen and is the branch that currently resides in Enryakuji on Mount Hiei.